saqala/ISlimani.github.io/_posts/2017-11-07-spring-interview-questions.markdown

 ---
 layout: post
 comments: true
-title: What you should know about Spring
+title: What you should to pass a Spring Interview
 date: 2017-10-07 13:32:20 +0300
-description: So you are about to pass an interview as Full stack developer, Backend spring developer and yo are wondering what are # Add post description (optional)
+description: So you are about to pass an interview as a Backend Spring developer and you are wondering what are # Add post description (optional)
 img: spring.png # Add image post (optional)
 tags: [spring, interview]
 ---

 ## Introduction
-So you are about to pass an interview as Full stack spring developer, Backend spring developer and you are wondering what are the questions that might be asked about spring during the interview.
-So, you are in the right place.
+So you are about to pass an interview as Backend Spring developer and you are wondering what are the things that I should know about.
+Then you are in the right place.
+This will be a good start for you.
+This will be a work in-progress, in which I will try to add as many questions and answers as possible.
 Interested.
 Let's dive in!